chavezaurus/pi-sentinel/README.md

 Pressing the **Force Trigger** command will cause an event to be immediately generated.
 This command is available only when Pi Sentinel is processing data from the camera.

 Pressing the **Make Composite** command will cause a composite image to be produced from the most recently selected event video.
-Because making a composite image uses the same hardware decoder used by Pi Sentinel for normal camera processing, this command is available only when Pi Sentinel is not currently processing data from the camera.

 Pressing the **Analyze** command will instruct the software to produce a CSV file (comma separated variable) that contains a time history of the event, including the time of each video frame, the number of pixels that are above the noise threshold, the sum of the pixel values above the noise threshold, the X and Y coordinates of the centroid of the pixels above the noise threshold, and the calculated azimuth and elevation of this centroid.
 Azimuth and elevation calculations depend on accurate calibration parameters so make sure a full calibration is done beforehand.
-Like the previous command, this command is available only when Pi Sentinel is not currently processing data from the camera.

 Ideally, you should see pixel values above the noise threshold only when a meteor is present.
 However, if examining the CVS file shows pixel values above the noise threshold at other times, you should consider raising the **Noise Threshold** value in the **Controls** pane and remaking the CVS file.